 Mr. Tessier began his career at BBA in 1985 and became a Partner in 1990.
-He is a power systems specialist providing services for industrial complexes and utility systems that include short circuit calculations and load flow studies, design, protective relaying application and coordination studies, power system, ground mat design, and transient phenomenon studies.
+He is a power systems specialist providing services for industrial complexes and utility systems that include power system studies and design, protective relaying application and setting, as well as isolation coordination and transient studies.

 Over the years, Mr. Tessier has overseen numerous power quality and grounding surveys and studies.
 He has extensive experience in solving problems pertaining to production, transport, and distribution of electricity as well as energy transformation and electro-technology applications in industrial installations.
 He also frequently develops and presents training programs and seminars to engineers and technicians in universities, industries, and public utilities.